 Fourteen years ago I left the corporate world and began a small retail business.
 There was no intention of growing it beyond a small and controllable source of income.
 I will let you into a secret; the company began with a five hundred pound purchase of stock and a small market stall.
 In the fourteen years, it has never needed one loan or overdraft.
 Lizian Crystal Shop has provided me with a healthy living and shown consistent growth.

 The discipline of business practice learned from observing the three aforementioned and (to the reader) unknown men is part of the success.
 There is another person involved in the business; Ian Timothy, one of the finest businessmen I have known.
 During the years we have known each other, there has never been one argument, not one; I mention this because it is evidence of Ian’s way of thinking.
 He is the finest negotiator and dealer imaginable, setting clear parameters and transparency with his intentions, the deal is either fair for all concerned or not struck.
-I remember him saying ‘Don’t have hidden agendas Liz, seek people who can work with you to a single purpose.
+I remember him saying ‘Don’t have hidden agendas, Liz, seek people who can work with you for a single purpose.
 Demonstrate your abilities and listen to peoples, ideas, criticism and input.’

 Four years into trading, the market stall entered a difficult time.
-I was losing customers and sometimes needed to use previous months profits to cover present day overheads.
+I was losing customers and sometimes needed to use previous months profits to cover present-day overheads.
 ‘We will give it six months, and if it cannot be turned around, we’ll close it and move on.’
 Ian’s words hurt me, all the effort and hours of dedication were dismissed.
 He was adamant ‘Six months, and we will move on.’
 Two weeks later he said ‘We will have a sale’ I looked at him and he saw I was upset ‘We will sell the books, cards, silver jewellery, fossils and anything else which does not work for us.
 I don’t care what we get for the dead stock’ We had a sale, the retail price was 2500 pounds, we realised 800 at the most.
 After the sale, we have another!
 ‘We’ll dispose of all the stock which does not sell Liz’ again I was hurt, I believed he doubted my ability to purchase the right stock.
 This time 3000 pounds worth of stock returned 900. ’Now go and buy 2000 pounds of stock which you understand and are a specialist in.’

 We never looked back; there were no goth pewter rings, tarot and angel cards, books and silver jewellery.
 The manifest is still the same; medium size mineral and crystals, and high quality, super valuable mineral specimens.
 Later on, I added incense to the stock list; we never wavered from the specialist formula.
 If I’d specialised in goth, tarot cards, books or silver jewellery the success would have worked.
 When I look back, the Knight and the two PLC Chairmen understood the system.
 One core product and a thorough knowledge of that product.